jsFame/api.scheduler.nas/README.md

 Task management allows users to register, create tasks and manage them, major features are

 - User SignUp & SignIn
-- Create Tasks which are visible only to the logged in users
-- New created tasks will be in OPEN status
-- Update task status to IN_PROGRESS or DONE
-- Delete tasks
+- Create Events for every day
+- Create timeslots with availability status for events applicable for everyday

 ### Technical methodologies followed

 - Modular architecture: Tasks & Auth handled in separate modules, separating concerns.
 - HTTP requests are handled by Controllers
-- API documentation using nest/swagger module
+- API documentation using nest/swagger module or compodoc
 - Business logic is implemented in Services
-- Database interactions are handled in Repository classes using TypeORM
+- Database interactions are handled  using Prisma
 - Validation using NestJS Pipes
 - Data Transfer Object(DTO) pattern for transferring data between layers
 - Configuration management using .env files for development, test & prod configs